chocobuffalo/AI-Native-Money-Orchestrator/README.md

 🛡️ AI‑Native Money Movement Decision Operating System An end‑to‑end AI‑native decision system designed to rebuild money‑movement workflows from first principles.
 The system integrates deterministic rules, cognitive risk scoring, guardrails, fallback heuristics, continuity tracking, and full explainability — all wrapped in a modular FastAPI backend and a multi‑tab Streamlit UI.

-This project was built as a real system, not a demo.
+This project was built as a real system.
 It follows modern principles of AI-native architecture, operational resilience, and transparent decision‑making.

 🚀 System Architecture Overview

 1. Decision Intake Layer
 Normalizes transaction context.

 Triggers the orchestration pipeline.

 Stores transaction history for continuity and support.

 2. Decision Orchestrator
 Coordinates the full decision pipeline: